THE-AI-REAL-ESTATE-INVESTOR/0ne52bar/marketing-ops/WHATS_WORKING.md

 4. ✅ Implemented shared components (types, config, utils, excel)
 5. ✅ Outlined the consolidation plan
 6. ✅ Created feature tracking
+7. ✅ Created the to_delete directory for legacy files
+8. ✅ Created the merged_features.md file for tracking migrated features

-The next steps are to begin the actual consolidation process, starting with the type system consolidation and then moving on to the business logic consolidation.
+The next steps are to begin Phase 2 of the consolidation process, starting with the type system consolidation.

 ## Dependencies